top of page

 Making informed decisions now could result in significant savings on your monthly mortgage payments.

-July 2025: Current Mortgage Market Conditions
+June 2026: Current Mortgage Market Conditions

 Who Should Consider Remortgaging?

-Fixing now locks in current rates, even if they are modestly higher, rather than risking market movements later.
+Many borrowers are approaching the end of their fixed term.
+It is wise to start reviewing options several months ahead.
+Fixing now locks in current rates, even if they are modestly higher.
+This can be a safer choice than risking market movements later.

 If you are risk-seeking, tracker products could become cheaper if rates decline later in the year.
+The gap between two and five-year fixed rates is narrowing.
+This makes longer fixes attractive for those valuing stability.

 Key Considerations for Remortgaging